+A decimal counter counts the valley detected by the ZCD logic block.
 In the low-line range, conduction losses are generally dominant.
-Adding a dead-time would further increase these losses.
 Hence, only a short dead-time is necessary to reach the MOSFET valley.
 In high-line conditions, switching losses generally are the most critical.
-It is thus efficient to skip one valley to lower the switching frequency.
-Hence, under normal operation, the NCL30188 optimizes the efficiency over the line range by turning on the MOSFET at the first valley in low-line conditions and at the second valley in the high-line case.
-This is illustrated by Figure 63 that sketches the MOSFET Drain-source voltage in both cases.
-In the event that thermal foldback is activated, additional valleys can be skipped as the power is reduced.
+It is thus efficient to skip a valley to lower the switching frequency.
+Hence, when the current is not dimmed, the

+NCL30085 optimizes the efficiency over the line range by turning on the MOSFET at the first valley in low-line conditions and at the second valley in the high-line case.
+This is illustrated in Figure 63 that sketches the MOSFET Drain-source voltage in both cases.
+In dimming cases, more valleys can be skipped.
+Table 5 summarizes the valley selection as a function of the output current.